Christian Rules, Laws

 human face of God – he was indeed alive, as a fellow human being, amongst us 2,000 years ago.
-The reasons for this opinion are explained in “Christianity Christian beliefs are probably better supported by ancient documentation, including from secular (non religious) sources, than any And Jesus’ actions during his life on Earth are to be closely studied by Christians for guidance.
+The reasons for this opinion are offered in “Christianity Christian beliefs are probably better supported by ancient documentation, including from secular (non religious) sources, than any And Jesus’ actions during his life on Earth are to be closely studied by Christians for guidance.
 Indeed, we have only to read of those actions in the New Testament (the Jesus bits) of the Bible to know exactly how we